eclipse-tractusx/traceability-foss/tx-backend/INSTALL.md

 ```
 Database scripts are executed with Flyway.
 Put the scripts at [migration](src/main/resources/db/migration).

-Testdata are created by activating profile 'testdata', scripts are located at [testdata](src/main/resources/db/testdata).
+Testdata are created by activating profile 'testdata-(x)', with '(x)' being either 'bmw', 'hella', or 'osram'.
+Scripts are located at a respective folder below [db](src/main/resources/db).
+In order to clear all data from the database before, the profile 'testdata-truncate' needs to be activated additionally.
+If you only want to clear the database but not insert testdata, activate profile 'testdata-truncate-only'.

 * `postgresql.secret.initUserDbSql` - database initialization script, contains username and password for databases used by the service.
 Please note that the final script should be encoded using Base64 encoding and then added to a secret.
 Sample command: